bdunford/rest-test/README.md

 ###Fixtures

-- You can add your own fixtures by adding a correctly formated json or xml file in the fixtures folder.
+- You can add your own fixtures by adding a correctly formated JSON or XML file in the fixtures folder.
 The name of the file will relate to the path.
 Path segments are separated by "-".  _example: "/movies/family/"_ would route to fixture movies-family.json or movies-family.xml

 - There are three sample fixtures